ashishkmr0205/Automotive-Segment-Case-Study-Real-World-Data-Analysis-/README.md

-# Automotive Segment Case Study Real World-Data-Analysis-
+# Automotive Segment Case Study Real World Data Analysis
 I have just completed a project on Automotive Segment Analysis, and I’m excited to share my work and experience.
 Working with real-world data helped me understand how numbers turn into meaningful insights that support better decision-making for an organisation.
 ## Summary
 In this study, I analysed how different automotive segments performed from January to June.